chemiboxs/english-learner-app/README.md

-# English Fun - Vocabulary Learning App
+# English Vocabulary Trainer App

 A delightful, child-friendly React application for learning English vocabulary in Ukrainian.
 Built with the "Whimsical Learner" design system.